OuhscBbmc/RedcapExamplesAndPatterns/README.md

  1. be generalizable to other projects, so time you spend learning this structure will help you be more efficient on your subsequent projects.

 ### Pattern Documentation
 We've started a collection of documents that describe the essential features of the patterns we like.
-We'll add a TOC shortly; for now click on any file in the [Documentation Patterns](./DocumentationPatterns/) directory.
+Click on any file in the [Documentation Patterns](./documentation_patterns/) directory.
 From these documents, you'll be able to follow hyperlinks to examples of each pattern.

 ### Installation
 Instructions for installing the pieces required for generating and running our reports.